CopperlineHQ/Coppersynth/README.md

 Sound Canvas: a sixteen-part SoundFont synthesizer, an MT-32 translation layer in front, and an SC-55-shaped front panel model behind it.
-MIDI goes in as bytes, stereo samples come out, and a Sierra-era game that uploads sysex meant for an MT-32 "just works" with no ROMs at all.
+MIDI goes in as bytes, stereo samples come out, and a Sierra-era game that uploads sysex meant for an MT-32 "just works" with no "ROMs" at all.

 <img width="1238" height="156" alt="Screenshot 2026-08-16 at 22 25 00" src="https://github.com/user-attachments/assets/1063f983-27d9-4971-8dcf-735e26ef8d00" />